Batiste Dry Shampoo Cancer Lawsuit

 Benzene exposure can occur in several ways, including inhaling contaminated air, consuming contaminated food or water, or through skin contact with benzene-containing products.
 Certain occupations, such as those in the petroleum, rubber, chemical, and shoe manufacturing industries, may have higher exposure to benzene.

-Given the serious health risks associated with benzene, its use is highly regulated, and alternatives are often sought in product manufacturing.
+Given the severe health risks associated with benzene, its use is highly regulated, and alternatives are often sought in product manufacturing.
 Moreover, the U.S. Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA) have set strict permissible exposure limits for benzene in the workplace.
 However, no level of benzene exposure is considered completely safe, and efforts should always be made to minimize contact with this substance.

 The Defendants